ShoopIndy/Mini/README.md

 Of course, the examples also work with the full version of QuickCheck.

 Before you can use this repository, make sure you have QuickCheck installed.
-You can download QuickCheck Mini from www.quviq.com
+You can download QuickCheck Mini from www.quviq.com (or alternatively, use Dockerfile which will install QuickCheck Mini into a VM for you.)

 # Setup using Docker